yarenty/ML_SurvivalGuide/LESSONS/00_GettingStarted/README.md

 - you will build your first "Generalize Linear Model" ML model

 NOTE:
 - at this stage you can see lots of parameters - no need to do anything about this - you will learn them latter
 - model you build is not "best" but we will do it properly in next lessons
-- to undestand what just happen - you need to go through lessons - but here you see example of proper ML framework
+- to understand what just happen - you need to go through lessons - but here you'll see example of proper ML framework

 EXPLORE MORE:
 - click on build model and check different outputs like : training metrics, validation metrics